Integrating Life and Faith

 Integrating Life and Faith, The Craighead Institute, Glasgow

 This course is for anyone who wants to reflect on the integrity of their faith with their daily living and to respond accordingly.
+It is particularly relevant to parishes developing lay leadership and works well in an ecumenical context also.
 It explores the role of Christians as citizens in society and the ways in which, inspired by the Gospel, we can make a difference.
 Rooted in Ignatian Spirituality, the course seeks to provide an opportunity for adult Christians to deepen their faith and to explore how such faith is lived out in the reality of today’s world – in our relationships, our families, our homes, in the workplace and the events of everyday life.

 The four modules of Integrating Life and Faith are:

 Module Three: The Word of God in Scripture, Life and Community